X-Men: Reload: Notable changes

-Many characters and story arcs entered a brand new direction as part of the ReLoad event.
-Some of the most notable changes that had the most impact were the X.S.E. moving to the newly rebuilt mansion as their main headquarters, the Danger Room gained self-awareness and became a sentient being, Rogue finally learning her real name, Kitty Pryde returned to the X-Men full-time, Cyclops and Emma Frost became co-headmasters of the school and thus co-leaders of the X-Men, Colossus and Psylocke were both resurrected, Professor X left the X-Men in hopes of rebuilding Genosha alongside Magneto, the appearance of the real Xorn, the introduction of S.W.O.R.D., and X-23 officially joins the X-Men.
+Many characters and story arcs entered a new direction as part of the ReLoad event.
+Some of the most notable changes that had the most impact were the X-Treme Sanctions Executive moving to the newly rebuilt X-Mansion as their main headquarters, the Danger Room gaining sentience, Rogue learning her real name, Kitty Pryde returning to the X-Men full-time, Cyclops and Emma Frost becoming co-headmasters of the Xavier Institute, Colossus and Psylocke being resurrected, Professor X leaving the X-Men in hopes of rebuilding Genosha alongside Magneto, the real Xorn resurfacing, S.W.O.R.D.being introduced, and X-23 joining the X-Men.